We all need either physical, spiritual or mental healing at some point. Learn about how you can enhance your healing system.

-There are several ways for accessing, opening, cleansing and maintaining.
+There are several ways of accessing, opening, cleansing, and maintaining.
 For example, the main purpose of Kundalini Yoga is to open these seven Chakras.
 Some believe that Chinese and Indonesian healing systems come from this system.

 Let’s learn about each of these energy portals and how we can access or cleanse them.
 Working our way from the bottom up:

 “I am,” Muladhara, this is the energy center located in the perineum.
 Red is the color accompanying this “base”.
 It all begins here.
 This one is the home of our self-preservation instinct.
 Basic survival and stability are its concerns.
 And, it’s our main power source for our physical vitality and endurance.
 This center nurtures your most basic needs and desires, first and foremost the desire to live.
 Its also called the root chakra since it roots the body and the soul to the earth and draws its energy from the ground.

 Every spiritual technology begins with grounding and centering.
 Connecting with our power and rooting into the Earth are key elements to any practice.
 Almost all healing starts with being grounding and centering.
 This is the first step in the proper alignment of all the energy centers.
 Similarly, proper alignment is essential for the key to healing the mind, body, and soul.

 “I feel,” Svadhisthana, this is about three finger width beneath the navel.
 Its color reference is orange.
 This is the center of our larger-than-life passions such as our dreams, ambitions, and fantasies.
 This energy portal is the emotional and sexual center of the soul, a fountain of universal energy.
 It’s your strong link to the world, which bonds you to your loved ones.
 This is the creative center.
 When people have a “gut feeling” this is where it comes from.